Meet jodi!

 follow me

-portrait photographer for the Pittsburgh area including:
+and digital artist for the Pittsburgh area, including:

 Cranberry, Fox Chapel, Mt Lebanon, Sewickley, Upper St Clair, and Wexford